 <prefix>:<type>:<additional_info>

-The following prefixes can be used for all types of data sets.
+The following prefixes can be used for all types of data sets, except for Point Data sets.

 id: